Sbanks2/SQL_Bike_Share/README.md

 ![image](https://github.com/Sbanks2/SQL_Bike_Share/assets/145416068/31a5cbf0-8a24-42d0-b845-65025a1c747b)

-Looking at the ride_duration over 6 hours shows that the average cost per ride for casual riders is $362.52 and for annual members is $125.11.
-While the ride duration above 6 hours is .15% of the total rides, it seems odd to spend that amount of money on a ride.
+Examining the ride duration over 6 hours reveals that the average cost per ride for casual riders is $362.52, while for annual members, it is $125.11.
+The ride duration above 6 hours accounts for only 0.15% of the total rides.
+The outlier cost values suggest anomalous usage patterns likely unrelated to typical consumer behavior, warranting exclusion from pricing insights.

 #### Now to see if the outliers impacted one member type more than the other
 ```